andluizsouza/llmops-building-applications/02_working_with_llms/README.md

 - **Role-Playing**: Implementing role-playing in prompts, where the model assumes a specific role like a research assistant, can improve the quality and relevance of responses.

 Checkout the Jupyter Notebook: [1_prompt_engineering_overview_part1.ipynb](/02_working_with_llms/1_prompt_engineering_overview_part1.ipynb)

+## 2.4 Advanced Prompt Engineering

+There are a variety of popular prompting techniques, with more being discovered every day.
+In the above video and below Jupyter notebook, we will walk through many of them in detail.
+Here, we've explained some of the bigger ones we'll be covering:

+**1. Few-Shot In-Context Learning**

+This approach involves feeding the model high-quality examples to steer its responses more effectively.
+For instance, to train a model to classify text as offensive or non-offensive, diverse examples of both categories are provided.
+This diversity, including failure cases, enhances the model's ability to accurately interpret and respond to similar tasks.

+Example: A piece of text, "I respectfully disagree with your opinion," is presented to the model.
+By previously providing few-shot examples, the model is more adept at correctly classifying this as non-offensive, demonstrating the effectiveness of this method.

+**2. Chain of Thought (CoT)**

+The CoT technique guides the model through a series of logical steps, improving its ability to handle complex tasks that require deeper analysis.
+This is particularly useful for tasks that involve multiple reasoning stages.

+Example: In a movie recommendation scenario, the model is instructed step-by-step to analyze various movie attributes and user requests.
+This structured approach allows the model to provide a well-reasoned and accurate recommendation.

+**3. ReAct Framework**

+ReAct combines LLMs with external tools, enhancing performance and reducing hallucinations—a common challenge with current models.
+This method allows the model to access and integrate external information for more accurate responses.

+Example: To determine the winner of the 2023 NBA finals, React leverages a search engine to supplement the model's knowledge, demonstrating its capability to provide accurate, up-to-date information.

+**4. Retrieval-Augmented Generation (RAG)**

+RAG enhances prompts with contextually relevant information extracted from external databases or knowledge bases.
+This technique significantly improves the model's reliability by grounding its responses in specific, task-relevant data.

+Example: In querying about a course, RAG utilizes text chunks and embeddings stored in vector storage to provide a detailed and accurate description of the course content.

+**5. Prompt Chaining**

+Prompt chaining involves breaking down a complex task into smaller subtasks, each addressed through a separate prompt.
+This method is particularly effective in processing and synthesizing large amounts of information.

+Example: After analyzing movie recommendations, a second prompt is used to extract and present a concise user response, demonstrating the model's ability to handle detailed, multi-step processes.

+Checkout the Jupyter Notebook: [1_prompt_engineering_overview_part2.ipynb](/02_working_with_llms/1_prompt_engineering_overview_part2.ipynb)